 Professor David Adams

-- Emeritus Professor in Urban Studies (Urban Studies)
+- Emeritus Professor in Urban Studies (School of Social & Political Sciences)

 I retired from the University of Glasgow in 2019, after almost 15 years as Ian Mactaggart Professor of Property and Urban Studies.
 During my academic career, I also worked at the Universities of Reading, Manchester and Aberdeen.
 I am now an Emeritus Professor in Urban Studies and also serve as a Scottish Land Commissioner